Putting money in your RRSP—why it's not too late to start

 3 Savings grow faster

-Your savings have the potential to grow faster inside an RRSP because they're tax deferred.
+Your savings have the potential to grow faster in an RRSP because they're tax deferred.
 You don't pay any tax on the investment earnings until you take the money out, usually when you're in a lower tax bracket.

 4 Borrow to buy a home (and more)

 You may be able to use your RRSP savings to buy a home (if you qualify) or for education costs for you or your spouse/common-law partner without paying tax on the withdrawals, as long as you repay the money within a prescribed period.
-Under the Home Buyers' Plan, you can withdraw up to $35,000 for a down payment on a qualifying home, and the Lifelong Learning Plan allows withdrawals up to $10,000 per year and up to $20,000 over your lifetime.
+Under the Home Buyers' Plan, you can withdraw up to $60,000 for a down payment on a qualifying home, and the Lifelong Learning Plan allows withdrawals up to $10,000 per year and up to $20,000 over your lifetime.

 5 A spousal RRSP can lower the amount of tax you pay

-If you're the higher earner, contributing to a spousal or common-law partner RRSP can give you a tax break now, as well as when the money is paid out.
+If you're the higher earner, contributing to a spousal or common-law partner RRSP can give you a tax break now as well as when the money is paid out.

 6 Carry forward unused RRSP room